khaitruong922/gomoku-online/README.md

 # Gomoku Online

-Online multiplayer Gomoku (Five in a Row) - a strategy board game. (working in progress)
+An online multiplayer Gomoku chess (Five in a Row) - with lobby and ELO system.

 [Game rules - Wikipedia](https://en.wikipedia.org/wiki/Gomoku)